Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Juni 2025 21.32.04 UTC
+- WIB: Senin, 16 Juni 2025 22.31.12 UTC
-- WITA: Senin, 16 Juni 2025 22.32.04 UTC
+- WITA: Senin, 16 Juni 2025 23.31.12 UTC
-- WIT: Senin, 16 Juni 2025 23.32.04 UTC
+- WIT: Selasa, 17 Juni 2025 00.31.12 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: motivational
+Kategori: technology